Dr. Nicolay Rusnachenko

 (Oral Presentation)

-event / video / slides
+event / video / paper / slides /

 Unlike to the similar talks in past, in this one we overview the capabilities the most-recent instructive Large Language Models (LLM).
-This list includes: Mistral, Mixtral-7B, Flan-T5, Microsoft-Phi2, LLama2, etc. We also cover advances of LLM-fine tuning by exploiting Chain-of-Thoughts techniques to get the most out of the LLM capabilities.
+This list includes: Mistral, Mixtral-7B, Flan-T5, Microsoft-Phi2, LLama2, etc. We also cover advances of LLM-fine tuning by exploiting Chain-of-Thought techniques to get the most out of the LLM capabilities.

 Using Sentence Embedding Techniques for Enhancing Terms-of-Service Text Summarization